-The purpose of the SBM Diversity Institute for Emerging Leaders is to help early-career SBM members develop into effective, thoughtful leaders by fostering leadership skills and a deep understanding of the principles of diversity and inclusion.
-At the conclusion of the year-long institute, participants will be able to identify their leadership strengths and areas for improvement; recognize their “blind spots” related to diversity and inclusion; respond to challenges related to diversity and inclusion, and use their leadership skills to implement and/or advocate for inclusive practices or policies within their sphere of influence (e.g., lab, department).
-Throughout the year participants will continually assess their leadership development and deepen their understanding of diversity and inclusion through quarterly learning opportunities and regular small group sessions with peers and mentors who are passionate about health equity in behavioral medicine.
+The purpose of the SBM Diversity Institute for Emerging Leaders is to help early-career SBM members from diverse backgrounds or those who are working with those from underrepresented populations develop into equitable and thoughtful leaders by fostering a deep understanding of the principles of diversity and inclusion.
+At the conclusion of the year-long institute, you will be able to recognize your “blind spots” related to diversity and inclusion; respond to challenges related to diversity and inclusion; and implement and/or advocate for inclusive practices or policies within your sphere of influence (e.g., lab, department).
+Following a 1-day in-person workshop, you will continually deepen your understanding of diversity and inclusion through quarterly learning opportunities and regular small group sessions with your peers and mentors who are passionate about equity in behavioral medicine.

 SBM Definition of Diversity

 The Society of Behavioral Medicine (SBM) defines diversity as the collective ways in which people and organizations are different and similar with respect to demographic characteristics, values, beliefs, experiences, backgrounds, and behaviors.
 The dimension of diversity include, but are not limited to, race, ethnicity, gender, gender identity, sexual orientation, language, culture, religion, mental and physical ability, class, education, immigration status, and professional discipline.

 SBM seeks to actively engage individuals and organizations representing various backgrounds to support the mission and vision of our society.

 Who is “early-career”?